 Myth #4: You cannot build a successful career.

 Many people believe that it takes a well-reputed organization to climb the ladder of professional growth and success.
 Many remote workers are freelancers or entrepreneurs; they can never have that kind of progress.

 Well, not exactly.
-Remote workers who are employed in a company can have the same successful career as a “local” amployee.
-As a freelancer you can work in a company and be successful on a corporate level, too.
+Remote workers who are employed in a company can have the same successful career as a “local” employee.
+As a freelancer, you can work in a company and be successful on a corporate level, too.
 Even if you don’t do corporate, you can gain a great reputation in your industry by just doing freelance work.
-And, of course, entrepreneurs can also have incredible careers and build their own little empire.
+And, of course, entrepreneurs can also have incredible careers and build their own little empires.

 It might not be the typical career path, but that doesn’t mean you will be less successful or qualified.

 How to Become a Digital Nomad - Beginners Guide